 All existing school staff have had safeguarding training and have read part 1 of Keeping Children Safe in Education (2020).
 The DSL should communicate with staff any new local arrangements, so they know what to do if they are worried about a child.

-Where new staff are recruited, or new volunteers enter PERCY HEDLEY SCHOOL, they will continue to be provided with a safeguarding induction.
+Where new staff are recruited, or new volunteers enter NORTHERN COUNTIES SCHOOL, they will continue to be provided with a safeguarding induction.

 If staff are deployed from another education or children’s workforce setting to our school, we will consider the DfE supplementary guidance on safeguarding children during the COVID-19 pandemic and will accept portability as long as the current employer confirms in writing that: -